 The purpose of this program was to analyze samples collected from monitoring under CLBMON-23 to estimate numbers of spawning adults contributing to progeny collected at the Revelstoke spawning area.
 However, challenges to date in collecting sufficient genetic samples have precluded this program from being developed.
 In 2018, monitoring was successful in collecting a larger number of progeny from spawning events.
-These samples, combined with the ones collected in earlier years (2007-2017) are now sufficient for analysis.
-This is timely as other pertinent genetic questions exist in the lower Columbia River and work to analyze both sets of samples can occur concurrently.
+In 2019 and 2020, further samples were obtained from spawning events and these samples, combined with the ones collected in earlier years (2007-2017) are sufficient for analysis.
+This is timely as other pertinent genetic questions exist in the lower Columbia River and work to analyze both sets of samples can occur concurrently to ensure efficient use of resources.

 This study will be delivered in partnership with other recovery team members that have genetic samples from the population (US partners) and experts in white sturgeon genetics.
-The TOR for this program will be submitted by December 31, 2019.
+Given the additional emphasis on collecting wild-origin progeny under CLBMON-23 and the extension to that sampling program, this TOR was delayed to allow for additional years to be included.
+The draft TOR for this program are being further revised and will be submitted when external review are completed.